099ersf2/099ersf2/README.md

 Job:

-I'm the Owner and Lead Scripter.
-I mode most of the UI in the game.
+I'm the owner and lead scripter.
+I made most of the UI in the game.

 I have two other people working on this project.